mbforbes/website-3/posts/blog/croatia.md

 <img class="db bare novmargin" src="{{ "/assets/blog/croatia/prim-roof.jpeg" | url }}" style="max-height: 939px;">
 </div>

-Top fav thing may or may not have been utilizing the local huge inflated floating obstacle course.
+Top fav thing may or may not have been utilizing the local huge inflated floating obstacle course (not pictured).

 ### Brief Linguistic Interlude